 Hammerstein Ballroom was the place to be last night in NYC!
 That’s because Japanese watch brand Casio, tapping legends to get the party started, celebrated the 30th anniversary of its beloved spin-off, G-Shock.

-The celebration was epic in proportions: Eminem and Slaughterhouse took to the stage for two hours while athletes, artists and designers Nigel Sylvester, Stevie Williams, Kazo Kokubo, Haze, Edison Chen, Joel Centeio, and more, witnessed the “secret” show and celebrate one of the most beloved fashion/sport brands.
+The celebration was epic in proportions: Eminem and Slaughterhouse took to the stage for two hours while athletes, artists and designers Nigel Sylvester, Stevie Williams, Kazo Kokubo, Haze, Edison Chen, Joel Centeio, and more, witnessed the “secret” show and celebrated one of the most beloved fashion/sport brands.

 Hours before the evening’s concert, Mass Appeal spoke to Sylvester and other G-Shock brand ambassadors about their association with the iconic brand.